Global Parcel Shops and Locker Networks: Market Insight Report 2021, including Parcel Shops and Locker Networks Database

 Key challenges in achieving further growth include:

-- Acceptance of by consumers beyond early-adopters which may require improved user experience, better consumer apps and improved processes
+– Acceptance by mainstream consumers rather than natural early-adopters, which may require improved user experience, better consumer apps, improved processes and greater marketing efforts.

-- Availability of necessary capacity at the sites to cope with anticipated levels of demand.
+– Availability of sufficient capacity at the sites to cope with anticipated levels of demand.

 What does the database contain?

 – Solution partner (e.g. locker manufacturer)

 – Location partners (e.g. where shops or lockers are based)